Kieran-Lock/SQLiteFrame/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 SQLiteFrame is available on [PyPI](https://pypi.org/project/SQLiteFrame).
-Simply install the package into your project environment with PIP
+Simply install the package into your project environment with PIP:
 ```
 pip install SQLiteFrame
 ```

-To install specific previous versions, take a look at the [version history](https://github.com/Kieran-Lock/SQLiteFrame/releases), locate the create version `(vX.Y.Z)`, and run
+To install specific previous versions, take a look at the [version history](https://github.com/Kieran-Lock/SQLiteFrame/releases), locate the version tag `(vX.Y.Z)`, and run:
 ```
 pip install SQLiteFrame==X.Y.Z
 ```